 Climb Up To Airport Mesa Vortex Site

-Follow a roped trail until it bends right and climbs up uneven rocks to a flat summit.
-You will pass by the free parking lot and a path leading further left which marks the other side of the Airport Loop.
+Follow a roped trail as you pass by the free parking lot and a path leading further left which marks the other side of Sedona Airport Loop Trail.

 Photograph Stunning Views

-Once you summit and reach the flat topped red rock, you are in for a scenic treat.
+Once you summit and reach the flat topped red rock of Airport Mesa Vortex, you are in for a scenic treat.

 For now, we suggest you spend your time here at the Airport Mesa vortex site looking instead to the southeast.